What traits define a film as a Christian movie?

-A movie is typically considered a Christian movie if it contains themes, stories, or messages that align with Christian beliefs and values.
-These films often explore topics such as faith, redemption, hope, and love, and they aim to inspire and uplift the audience through cinematic storytelling.
+A film is typically categorized as a Christian movie when it weaves in narratives, themes, or messages that align with Christian doctrines and principles.
+Such films often explore profound subjects such as faith, redemption, hope, and love, aiming to inspire and uplift the audience through compelling storytelling.

 Christian Movies